 A similar phenomenon (but less acute than that of China) exists in Japan and Korea.

 - The cultures of the Asian peoples are very competitive and disciplined, with complex work values that leave almost no leisure.

 Is rice the cause of diabetes?
 (The answer is no)

 - The diet of Asian people is based on rice as the main carbohydrate.
 But rice is not to blame!
 Until 40 years ago, diabetes was a marginal disease in Asian nations, while rice is an ancient food.

 The countries with the lowest diabetes rates are Lithuania, Estonia, Ireland, Sweden, Luxembourg, England, and Australia.

 - These countries consume no fewer carbohydrates and sugars than exist in Asian nations.
-The British Fish & Chips are no better than the Japanese diet!
-The main differences are the leisure cultures.
+The British Fish and chips are no better than the Japanese diet!
+The main difference is the leisure cultures.